LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 3 - Register page.md

 }
 ```

-Final result with working navigation should look like this:
+The final result with working navigation should look like this:

 ![Register page](assets/register.png)